-- (1)Increased internal costs even if two "cheap" vendors may be less costly than one high-end forecast vendor, employing multiple vendors increases internal costs significantly due to increased amounts of data and IT processes. - (2) Blending algorithms need to be intelligent.
-Such forecasts can be beneficial, but only, if the algorithm is intelligent to only blend/mix, if all forecasts are available and easy to retrain, if forecast statistics change.
+- (1)Increased internal costs, even if two "cheap" vendors may be less costly than one high-end forecast vendor, employing multiple vendors increases internal costs significantly due to increased amounts of data and IT processes. - (2)Blending algorithms need to be intelligent.
+Multiple forecasts can be beneficial, but only, if the algorithm is intelligent to only blend/mix, if all forecasts are available and easy to retrain, if forecast statistics change.
 With two forecast vendors this is relatively easy.
-If there are more than two, it becomes more difficult. - (3) Forecast improvements are difficult to achieve with a multi-forecast provider solution.
+If there are more than two, it becomes more complex. - (3)Forecast improvements are difficult to achieve with a multi-forecast provider solution.
 When improvements are achieved on the vendor side, the blending algorithm is becoming inconsistent and can result in worse scores than before, unless long-term historic data can be delivered.
 In other words, the handling and the improvement of forecasts are complex and difficult with multiple forecasts. - (4) Multi-vendor Solutions cannot be incentivized as easily to achieve continuous performance increase over time.
 Although incentive schemes can be a good way to provide resources to the FSP for continuous improvements, in a multi-vendor environment, this can be counter productive, as changing statistical characteristics of forecasts can have a bad influence on the resulting blended forecast.
-Any end-user needs to be aware of this pitfall, when choosing a solution and take mitigating measures.
+Any end-user needs to be aware of this pitfall, when choosing a solution and take mitigating measures. - (5) Multiple points of failure with multiple forecast providers, the IT infrastructure needs to contain more logic to deal with one or more data streams when there are, for example, delivery disruptions, timeliness, or quality issues.